runbytech/ultron-ele/content/userguide.md

 Now that our website is ready to launch, then we use netlify to build and bring it to alive online.
 Let's have a look at how to do it.

 ```
-For users in China, netlify service is inaccessable, so, Github Pages is an alternative to netlify, follow the steps after the netlify deployment procedure to publish your ultronele.
+For users in China, netlify service is inaccessible, so, Github Pages is an alternative to netlify, follow the steps after the netlify deployment procedure to publish your ultronele.
 ```

 In prerequisites phase, you created a netlify account.
 Now, login your netlify apps: https://app.netlify.com/